 Achilles tendon injuries can leave you on the sidelines and even affect your daily routine.
-Because Achilles tendon injuries can lead to lingering pain and inflammation, it’s time to see the expert podiatry team at Animas Foot & Ankle in Loveland and Durango, Colorado.
+Because Achilles tendon injuries can lead to lingering pain and inflammation, it’s time to see the expert podiatry team at Animas Foot & Ankle in Durango, Colorado.
 Your dedicated podiatrist can help you find an effective Achilles tendon treatment, so you can get back to your regular activities.
 Schedule your visit online, or call your nearby office directly.

 Your Achilles tendon, the longest tendon in your body, connects calf muscles to bones in your rearfoot.
 Because of your Achilles tendon, you can point and flex your foot.
 Achilles tendon injuries, or Achilles tendonitis, can stem from a wide variety of issues, including: